Posti's impact on climate change

 Posti exists to ensure that deliveries important to the sender and recipient are delivered where they are supposed to go, whether they are a postcard, a parcel from an online store, a truckload or internal material flow management of a production facility.
 During the year, our own vehicles were used to cover about 96 million kilometers, while the fleet of contract carriers and other partners covered approximately 130 million kilometers.
 This is equivalent to a total of traveling 5,600 times around the Earth.

 Our investments in the electrification of transport are constantly growing.
 In 2022, we introduced more than 100 new electric vans in Finland.
 The first dozen of our partners' electric cars joined our network in Finland in late 2022.

 The first electric cars were also introduced in Estonia and Latvia.
 At the end of 2022, more than 200 electric cars already transported Posti's deliveries every day, one of which was a truck.
 We have more than 2,000 different types of electrified means of transport, such as electric freight scooters, bikes and delivery carts.
 Posti already delivers to nearly half of households in basic delivery using electricity, and this is more than 90% in the capital region.
-The electricity used in our own and our partners' electric vehicles in Finland is renewable energy with guarantees of origin.
+The electricity used in our own and our partners' electric vehicles in Finland is fossil-free energy with guarantees of origin.